dreamfarer/ark-survival-ascended-server/README.md

 If frps is **not** running, the dashboard will show **No Data**.

-## Install and Run the Ark: Survival Ascended Dedicated Server
+# Install and Run the Ark: Survival Ascended Dedicated Server

-In this section, we will set up the **Ark: Survival Ascended dedicated server**.
+In this section, you will set up the **Ark: Survival Ascended dedicated server**.

 You are encouraged to use the official Ark Wiki’s guides: